 Yang is an expert in low-power and reconfigurable RF circuits and systems.
 He received his Ph.D. from Carnegie Mellon University and M.S. and B.S. degrees in Electronics Engineering from Fudan University.
 Dr. Xu was an associate professor in the ECE department of Illinois Institute of Technology.
 Prior to joining the faculty at IIT, he was a senior researcher with Qualcomm.

 Dr Xu has 30+ referred publications and 20+ patents.
 He was a recipient of the Inventor Recognition Award from the Microelectronics Advanced Research Consortium (MARCO).

-President and General Manager, IoT Business Unit
+Vice President and GM, IoT

 Vice President, Engineering